napi-rs/napi-rs/README.md

 A minimal library for building compiled Node add-ons in Rust.

 This library depends on N-API and requires Node 8.9 or later.

-It is still pretty raw and has not been tested in a production setting.
+We already have some packages written by `napi-rs`: [node-rs](https://github.com/napi-rs/node-rs)

 One nice feature is that this crate allows you to build add-ons purely with the Rust toolchain and without involving `node-gyp`.